SIVF: GPU-Resident IVF Index for Streaming Vector Search: Evaluation

-As illustrated in Figure~\ref{fig:eval_ingestion}, SIVF demonstrates superior ingestion scalability.
-On the SIFT1M dataset, SIVF achieves an ingestion rate of approximately 3.78M vec/s, representing a $105\times$ speedup over the baseline (35.9K vec/s).
-This advantage persists even with the high-dimensional GIST1M dataset.
-While the baseline performance drops to 23K vec/s due to the increased cost of memory reallocation and fragmentation management for large vectors, SIVF sustains a throughput of over 850K vec/s.
-This $36\times$ speedup on GIST1M confirms that our pre-allocated slab architecture effectively mitigates the overhead of dynamic resizing, allowing the system to near-saturate the GPU memory bandwidth even under heavy write loads.
+As shown in Figure~\ref{fig:eval_ingestion}, SIVF dominates ingestion scalability across all dimensions.
+On Deep1B, SIVF achieves a peak throughput of 4.38M vec/s ($120\times$ speedup over the baseline's 36.4K vec/s).
+This advantage persists on SIFT1M (3.78M vec/s, $105\times$) and T2I-1B (2.91M vec/s, $84\times$).
+Even on high-dimensional GIST1M, SIVF maintains 852.7K vec/s ($36\times$ speedup), confirming that our pre-allocated slab architecture effectively saturates GPU bandwidth by eliminating dynamic resizing overhead.